 Back in the streets there’s the cacophony of starlings on the electric lines, juncos hopping along a stone wall, chirping in the company of a single crow while robins chuckle loudly across the street.

-It’s not as far as I’d imagined so I descend into the park towards the creek and walk up the Staircase Trail to the empty, forest-lined street on the other side.
-I’ve never walked this trail to its end before and I’m enchanted with this empty street.
-The dense forest on the other side, the little grassy area near the trailhead.
+I didn’t mean to walk to Woods Memorial.
+Today seemed a good day to be unambitious and just walk around the block but here I am.
+I descend into the park towards the creek and walk up the Staircase Trail to the empty, forest-lined street on the other side.
+I’ve never walked this trail to its end and am enchanted with this vacant street; the dense forest on the other side, the grassy area at the trail-head.

 At the end of this shift, in which I failed to notice the day slip into night, it is soothing to walk out into the black air of the rainy neighborhood, the gentle cadence of water meeting the street and roofs, big wet drops plopping out of trees in a melodic timbre.
-There is no challenge to be in this song as I walk the narrow streets under trees in the damp night before I make it home.
+There is no challenge to be here as I walk the narrow streets under trees in the damp night before I make it home.